Estimated reading time: 5 minutes

 The board is responsible for articulating the church’s core mission and developing a strategy and plan to achieve it.

-This is done by going through a formal strategic planning process.
-Develop a mission, vision and values statement, and operational goals that map out the specific steps needed for achieving the mission.
+Develop a mission, vision, and values statement, along with operational goals that outline the specific steps required to achieve the mission.

 Delegate those goals to specific departments of the church.

 For instance, if the church has an objective to create outreach programs for its community, write actionable goals and delegate those responsibilities to someone.
-Then hold them accountable for getting it done.

 2. Managing Performance